 - 1. Drag a point dataset to the page and onto the Map drop zone. - Note: You can also create a map by selecting a field and clicking the Map button above the data pane. - 2.
-Expand the legend to display the Layer options pane. - 4.
+Expand the legend to display the Layer options pane. - 3.
+Browse to the Options tab . - 4.
 Change Symbol type to Bins.